mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/onboarding/frequently-asked-questions.md

 ## What is the company’s address and phone number?

-530 Lytton Avenue, Second floor, Palo Alto, CA, 94301, USA
+Mattermost, Inc.
+2100 Geng Road, Suite 210,
+Palo Alto, California 94303

 +1 \(650\) 667-8512